 We hope we’ve given you all the information and advice you need to become a flexible traveller, when you’re ready to book with confidence.

 However, it’s wise to purchase travel insurance, which includes Coronavirus Cover.
 With a Free Spirit policy, that has two different levels of cover to choose from you’re in safe hands.
-In the unlikely event that you (or someone in your party), has to cancel the trip due to becoming ill or testing positive for Coronavirus our Coronavirus Cover can assist.
+In the unlikely event that you (or someone in your party), have to cancel the trip due to becoming ill or testing positive for Coronavirus our Coronavirus Cover can assist.

 For more information about our policy and Coronavirus Cover, contact our friendly and knowledgeable team.